Elibabah/Elibabah/README.md

 </p>

 <h3 align="center">Hello, world</h3>
-I'm a developer frontend, linguist and father.
+I'm a frontend developer, linguist and father.
 I've interesting in data-science, artificial intelligence and natural language.
 So, I'm going to learn Python!
 I love literature, philosophy, math and physics.
 I believe in humanity and always remember this:

 > Nothing human is alien to me. — Publio